pkarsy/toit-mqtt-e2e/README.md

 - **fixed-length padding** (default is 50 bytes) hides the real size.
 - No TLS, no account, no broker password, no certificates – the broker sees only random bytes.

-## When you should use this
-- The most important of all, no need to maintain server accounts and certificates.
-No need to be on the same network to communicate with your IOT devices.
+## You may want to use it :
+- To avoid maintaining server accounts and certificates.
 The only thing the 2 nodes need, to be able to communicate effectivelly and securelly, is the common 16-byte key.
-- Especially effective as a replacement of a terminal.
+- To easily bypass firewalls, NAT and double NAT
+- As a terminal replacemnet.
 You can send commands to the IOT module and the module replies via the same channel.
-Of course JSON messages are also very IOT friently.
-- Rapid IoT prototypes that must use **unknown or untrusted** public brokers.
+- For rapid IoT prototypes that must use **unknown or untrusted** public brokers.
-- Avoid TLS overhead, certificates maintenance etc.  but still need **strong confidentiality & integrity**.
-The module introduces its own overhead however.
-- IOT units that connect / disconnect frequently so direct TLS connections are not practical.
+- For IOT units that connect / disconnect frequently or change networks, so direct TLS connections are not practical.

-## When you should NOT
+## You may want to avoid it when :
-- You already control a **TLS-enabled** broker and can afford certificates.
-You have to trust the broker however.
+- You have account to a **TLS-enabled** broker, and you trust the broker.
 - You need **Broker-level access control** (topic ACLs)
-- You must hide **traffic-timing** – padding alone is not enough.
-Again the timing is known to the broker, so you have to trust the broker.
+- You need to hide **traffic-timing** – padding alone is not enough.
-- The ESP32 modules are exposed to everyone from the Internet to send any packet, and the library has limited testing.
+- You want to protect the ESP32 modules from direct internet exposure.

 ## Threat model
 | Protected against | NOT protected against |